 Official sources first (banks, regulators, infrastructure).
 Use authoritative media only when primary sources are not available.

-Daily digest for the homepage, rolling 30-day feed here, and a monthly archive.
+Homepage stays compact; this page keeps a rolling 30-day feed plus a monthly archive.
 Remove duplicates and keep one canonical link per event.

 Prefer the original press release, regulator page, or official blog post.
 Avoid reposts and AI-generated summaries.